 Many of us in the Adult Learning Team were mature students ourselves so we know how it feels to go back into education after a break.
 We work with adult learners from a range of age groups and backgrounds across Kent and Medway.

-If you would like advice about going to university please get in touch.
+If you would like advice about going to university please get in touch with us by email.

 Would you like to study at university, but don't have the grades you need?
 Our Access to Higher Education courses could help you.